code-review-checklists/java-concurrency/README.md

  ](#check-non-blocking-code)
  - [Can use immutable POJO + compare-and-swap operations to simplify non-blocking code?
  ](#swap-state-atomically)
- - [Boundaries of non-blocking or benignly racy code are identified by WARNING comments?
+ - [Boundaries of non-blocking or benignly racy code are identified with WARNING comments?
  ](#non-blocking-warning)

 Threads and Executors